oneclickdapp/truffle-plugin-one-click-dapp/README.md

 ## :chocolate_bar: :one: :collision: Truffle One Click Plugin

-**Instantly create an interface for your smart contract directly from Truffle**
+**Create a persistent interface for your smart contract(s) instantly**

-:trophy: 3rd Place Prize at _Trufflecon 2019 Hackathon_
+:trophy: Winner 3rd Place at _Trufflecon 2019 Hackathon_

 ### Install

-Inside your Truffle project
+From within your Truffle project directory, run

-`npm install --save-dev truffle-one-click-plugin`
+`npm i oneclick`

-Next, add the plugin to `truffle-config.js` like this:
+Next, add the plugin to the `truffle-config.js` file, like this:

 ```js
 module.exports = {